 for women, for music, for excellence

-More information about the Virginia Women's Chorus can be found here, and our FB page, or email vwchoruspublicity@gmail.com.
+More information about the Virginia Women's Chorus events can be found here, and our FB page, or email vwchoruspublicity@gmail.com.

 Join over 120k viewers on YouTube and watch our video “And So It Goes”